mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 #### Organizing Posts

-Create new .md files in `_posts`.
+Create new MarkDown (.md) files in `_posts`.
 If you aren't using categories to organize your posts then don't worry about this next bit.
 I like to organize all my posts by a single category and file them under sub-directories beneath `_posts`.
 For example if I have post named `2014-06-01-new-post.md` and it has a category of `foo` it will have the following path:

 `_posts/foo/2014-06-01-new-post.md`